Welcome to Court Watch of NC

 Bill Stevens – Treasurer

-Court Watch of NC began in 1985 when the Greensboro Commission on the Status of Women sponsored a group of volunteers interested in the court system to monitor domestic sessions of Guilford County District Court.
+Court Watch of NC began in 1985 when Virginia Kerr and the Greensboro Commission on the Status of Women sponsored a group of volunteers interested in the court system to monitor domestic sessions of Guilford County District Court.
 A report was prepared on the findings.
 Concerned with issues that were addressed, Court Watch of North Carolina was incorporated in 1986 as a non-profit organization to continue independent court monitoring and support people affected by the judicial system.

 Court Watch trains volunteers to observe and monitor Guilford County Courts.
 Our observers assess Judges in the following areas: communication skills, professionalism, integrity, administrative skills, granting continuances, time management, and areas of improvement.
 It is our belief that increased transparency benefits all parties in Court and the Guilford County Courts overall.